sharma1981/liteExchange/README.md

 - It targets both Linux ( tested on CentOS and Ubuntu ) and Windows systems ( tested on Windows 8.1).

-- It uses STL,Boost and also platform specific APIs ( POSIX including a few NP POSIX calls, GNU LiC Runtime, WindowsAPIs and Microsoft CRT) in some places, QuickFix for FIX protocol.
+- It uses STL,Boost and also platform specific APIs ( POSIX including a few NP POSIX calls, GNU LibC Runtime, WindowsAPIs and Microsoft CRT) in some places, QuickFix for FIX protocol.

 - It supports GCC4.8 and MSVC120 (VS2013).
 See "source/compiler_portability"